Events are the double-edged sword of the nonprofit world.

 So yeah.
 There’s no denying that events are a powerful engagement mechanism.
 But that doesn’t make them easy.

 Unless you’re an event planner, organizing an event is hard.
 The smallest mistakes ripple out in very real ways for your guests.

 When I worked in development, I joked that events were my babies.
 They could grow to be great with the right amount of care, and they gave me the occasional nightmare.

 Fortunately, events aren’t so impossible.
 Here is a basic checklist to help you think through all those major components before the big day.

 Before we get started….

-Then, get to work on your plan.
+Then, start planning.
 An event is a massive undertaking with many moving parts.
-The only way to stay organized is to know what has to get done, by when and by whom.
-Start with the date of your event, and then work backwards to set milestones (i.e., event day, food order submitted 4 weeks out, invitations sent 6 weeks out, etc…).
-There are more than enough online tools, but here’s an Excel template to help you start sorting this out.
+The only way to stay organized is to know 1) what has to get done, 2) by when and 3) by whom.

-Once your task management system is in place, there are 3 major buckets you’ll want to consider.
+Once your task management system is in place, here are the 3 buckets you’ll need to consider.